WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Arielle-Bennett/ArielleUpdates.md

 #### Where do you need help from Kirstie?
 * Q2 report front section
 * AIM webpage thumbs up pls
+  * KW: Yes - will do!

 #### Any other topics?
 * Yes - lets discuss (a good thing!)
+  * KW: YEAAAAAAAAAAAAH I LOVE THIS GOOD THING ✊

 ## Date: 13 October 2021
 *Gap between meetings due to rescheduling / deadlines / illness*